jianzhnie/open-chatgpt/README.md

 #### Step2: Training the Reward Model

-Our reward model is trained on a collected human quality judgement dataset.
-The model maps given posts and candidate summaries.
+Our reward model is trained on a collected human quality judgement dataset [Comparisons dataset](https://huggingface.co/datasets/CarperAI/openai_summarize_comparisons), You can download the dataset from huggingface automatically.

 We will initialize the reward model from the SFT model and attach a randomly initialized linear head to output a scalar value on top.

 Next, we will delve into how the data is input to the model, the loss function, and other issues with the reward model.

+Use these code to train your reward model.

 ```shell
 cd scripts/